Nhazlipse/Nitro-Generator-1/README.md

 # Language | EN
 Hello my dear friends 👋🏻
-In this new project, I wrote a program to extract the Nitro Discord code, which verifies it after extracting the code, and after extracting it, saves the real codes for you in the `valid-codes.txt' file, and if needed, you can Save the code using Discord's Webhook(https://discordjs.guide/popular-topics/webhooks.html#what-is-a-webhook) and to activate this feature in the code, just add the `config. js` and enter the link, username and avatar link.
+In this new project, I wrote a program to extract the Nitro Discord code, which verifies it after extracting the code, and after extracting it, saves the real codes for you in the `valid-codes.txt` file, and if needed, you can Save the code using Discord's Webhook(https://discordjs.guide/popular-topics/webhooks.html#what-is-a-webhook) and to activate this feature in the code, just add the `config. js` and enter the link, username and avatar link.

 ```js
 module.exports = {